webdevjohirul/javascript-slider/README.md

 # javascript-slider
-This is javascript image slide
+This is javascript image slider.